Video Editing 101: the Different Types of Video Editing

 Awesome car chases.
 Brilliant action shot over stunning landscapes.
 Outstanding visual displays.

-But do you know how much work is done by the video editors to create such phenomenal movies?
+But do you know how much work video editors do to create such phenomenal movies?

-Video editing is a massive industry, and it is growing each year exponentially.
+Video editing is a massive industry, growing each year exponentially.

-It is also increasingly accessible to edit videos and create brand new, more beautiful ones.
+It is also increasingly accessible for editing videos and creating brand-new, more beautiful ones.

-You need a capable computer and an eye for details.
+You need a capable computer and an eye for detail.

-Let’s take a look at a few video editing techniques that might spark your interest to become a video editor.
+Let’s look at a few video editing techniques that might spark your interest in becoming a video editor.

 Linear video editing